OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-16.md

 ## 2 Chronicles 16:2

-Then Asa brought out silver and gold from the treasuries of the house of the Lord and the king’s house, and sent them to Ben-hadad king of Aram, who lived in Damascus, saying,
+Asa took silver and gold from the treasuries of the house of the Lord and the king’s house, and sent them to Ben-hadad king of Aram, who resided in Damascus, with this message,

 ---